-After the mellified man was ensconced in his honeyed coffin, there was nothing to do but wait 100 years for him to marinate.
-As Stiff: The Curious Lives of Human Cadavers puts it,
+After a mellified man was ensconced in his honeyed coffin, the 100-year marination process would begin.
+As Stiff: The Curious Lives of Human Cadavers states,

 "The date is put upon the coffin giving the year and month.
 After a hundred years the seals are removed.
 A confection is formed which is used for the treatment of broken and wounded limbs.
 A small amount taken internally will immediately cure the complaint.”

-The theory may sound romanticized and fanciful, but the rationale behind it is not.
-According to the Smithsonian:
+The theory may sound romanticized and even fanciful, but the rationale behind it is just the opposite:

 "For honey to spoil, there needs to be something inside of it that can spoil.
 With such an inhospitable environment, organisms can’t survive long enough within the jar of honey to have the chance to spoil..."

-The combination is pretty much foolproof: as long as it's contained/jarred and unexposed to the open air and water, honey really will never go bad, even after a couple centuries.
-And ancient civilizations obviously assumed that the same was true of corpses.
+The combination is essentially foolproof: as long as honey is contained, unexposed to open air or water, it will never expire, even after centuries.

-Did the mellification process work?
-Yes and no, depending on the result you might've been looking for.
-Though the corpses of the honey-entombed didn't end up having any medicinal or healing properties whatsoever, they did retain vestiges of the substance that they were buried with.
-The end result was not "human rock candy," as the ancients had hoped.
-But as the article Honey, I'm Dead rather beautifully and poetically puts it:
+The success of mellification was dependent upon the desired result.
+Though the corpses of the honey-entombed didn't possess any medicinal or healing properties, they did retain vestiges of the substance in which they were buried.
+The final result was not "human rock candy," as the ancients expected.
+Archeologist Zurab Makharadze told National Geographic,

 "We didn’t find actual honey on their bodies ... it was long gone.
 Their bones were simply covered in flower pollen, and in bees’ broken toes.”

-That's not all, though; as the piece goes on to explain, the relics unearthed in Ananauri, a Bronze Age grave site that was recently discovered, were also veritably covered in the substance:
+As the article explains, the relics unearthed in Ananauri 3, a Bronze Age grave site that discovered in 2012, were also veritably covered in the substance: